rsksmart/ri-aggregation/README.md

 [![Live on Mainnet](https://img.shields.io/badge/wallet-Live%20on%20Mainnet-blue)](https://wallet.zksync.io)

 zkSync is a scaling and privacy engine for Rootstock.
-Its current functionality scope includes low gas transfers of ETH and ERC20 tokens in the Rootstock network.
+Its current functionality scope includes low gas transfers of RBTC and ERC20 tokens in the Rootstock network.

 ## Description